helenijevans/happy-bday-app/README.md

 Customisable birthday message with To and From, toggle button to switch between a background and no background
 ## improvements and next actions
 * Make a wireframe - partially done, paused

-* Selection of background images
+* Be able to move around elements
 * Homepage
 * Routing
 * Better UI